gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 # 2. Playbook primer
 - Ansible playbook exercises require creating YAML style playbook files.
-- There are two options to create playbook files.
-	- Option-1: Create the file in "Atom" editor, on the laptop.
-Atom is preconfigured with remote-sync: when you save the file in the default local directory(cl2018), it will automatically get copied to the home directory of your Ansible controller (/home/cisco).
-	- Option-2: Use Ubuntu's "vi" or "vim" editor, which is included in your Ansible controller.
+- Use Ubuntu's "vi" or "vim" or "nano" editor, which is included in your Ansible controller to create YAML playbook files.

-- The following topics are covered:
+- The following topics are covered in this section:
   - Raw Module
   - IOS Command Module
   - XR Command Module